JackBergin/kepware-sigma-tile-setup/README.md

 # Kepware to ThingWorx Setup

-    Step I) Open Kepware and right click on the Project within the Kepware .opf Step II) Left click on "properties", left click on the last selection; "ThingWorx" Step III) Proceed to the following image
+    1) Open Kepware and right click on the Project within the Kepware .opf
+    2) Left click on "properties", left click on the last selection; "ThingWorx"
+    3) Proceed to the following image

    ![Screen Shot 2022-08-25 at 12 18 19 PM](https://user-images.githubusercontent.com/81708456/186717496-c2a7d106-39c0-45f4-aa22-be92072ce5d1.png)

         4) In the Property Editor pop-up, click ThingWorx.